 Members of staff who have, or are aspiring to have, responsibilities for leading behaviour or supporting pupil wellbeing will be supported to undertake any relevant training or qualifications.

-The SLT and the headteacher will review staff training needs annually, and in response to any serious incidents of dysregulation.
+The SLT and the headteacher will review staff training needs annually, and in response to any serious or persistent behaviour issues disrupting the running of the school.

-5.Behaviour in school
+5. Behaviour in school